IMI-COMBINE/template2graphs/README.md

 2. Making the Lab data templates ready for graph ingestion
 * Ensure that all your experiments are located in a directory form under `exps` folder.
 This way each experiment can be cataloged into specific directory using [FAIR data management guidelines](https://rdmkit.elixir-europe.org/data_organisation)
-* Go to the [main.py](src/main.py) file and either change the credential details to your login detials or add a new user with the credentials listed and provide admin access to the database.
+* Go to the [main.py](src/main.py) file and either change the credential details to your login details or add a new user with the credentials listed and provide admin access to the database.
 ```bash
 cd src
 python main.py